gregheiman/vim-config/README.md

 ```

 4. Start MacVim.
-5. Vim-Plug should install and run :Plug Install automatically, but if not
+5. Vim-Plug should install through CURL and run :PlugInstall automatically, but if not
 install [Vim-Plug](https://github.com/junegunn/vim-plug) yourself
 (follow the instructions on the page).
 Then run :PlugInstall upon launching
 MacVim for the first time.